Digby Morrell

 Digby Morrell (born 10 October 1979) is a former Australian rules footballer who played with the Kangaroos and Carlton in the Australian Football League (AFL).

 From Western Australia, Morrell played his early senior football for West Perth.
 His 44-game senior career for the Falcons spanned 1998–2000, and he was the club's leading goalkicker in 2000.
-At the age of 21, Morrell was recruited to the Australian Football League by the Kangaroos Football Club with its third round selection in the 2001 AFL Rookie Draft.
+At the age of 21, Morrell was recruited to the Australian Football League by the North Melbourne Football Club with its third round selection in the 2001 AFL Rookie Draft.
 As a forward he twice kicked five goals during his time with the Kangaroos.
 The first was in a losing cause against Sydney in 2002 and the other the following season in a drawn game against Brisbane.